 PAIS: Public Policy (back to 1914)

 Worldwide Political Science Abstracts: Political Science

 JSTOR: a very useful database because it has excellent chronological coverage, back to the first volume of all of the journals indexed.
-Also let's you search for terms in fulltext, which is sometimes useful.
-But for many journals JSTOR does not have current articles and it only indexes a relative handful of journals in American history.
-Yes, all of the articles are available in fulltext, but "Get It @ R" will link from Historical Abstracts (or any other database) to fulltext in JSTOR.
+Also let's you search for terms in full text, which is sometimes useful.
+But for many journals JSTOR does not have current articles, and it only indexes a relative handful of journals in American history.
+Yes, all of the articles are available in fulltext, but "Get It @ R" will link from America: History & Life (or any other database) to full text in JSTOR.
 Why limit your search to articles in such a small number of journals?
 Why not search for current scholarship?

 Rutgers is an equal access/equal opportunity institution.
 Individuals with disabilities are encouraged to direct suggestions, comments, or complaints concerning any accessibility issues with Rutgers websites to email@example.com or complete the Report Accessibility Barrier / Provide Feedback form.